 \section{Introduction}

-With advancements in artificial intelligence (AI), especially in natural language processing (NLP), AI-based chatbots are now being used in various fields.
-Their applications, including creative writing \citep{chung2022talebrush}, mental counseling \citep{lai2023psy}, data collection \citep{wei2024leveraging}, and teaching assistant \citep{hicke2023chata}, have made interactions with conversational agents increasingly common.
-To further enhance dialogue engagement and adapt these agents to specific tasks, developers often manipulate chatbots' behavior patterns or assign them specific identities.
-One common method is through personality design \citep{shao2023character, li2023tailoring, park2023choicemates}.
+With recent advancements in artificial intelligence (AI), particularly in natural language processing (NLP), AI-based chatbots have found applications across various fields.
+Their use in areas, such as creative writing \citep{chung2022talebrush}, mental health counseling \citep{lai2023psy}, data collection \citep{wei2024leveraging} and educational support as teaching assistants \citep{hicke2023chata}, has made interactions with conversational agents increasingly common.
+To further enhance dialogue engagement and tailor these agents to specific tasks, developers often manipulate chatbots' behaviors or assign them particular identities.
+One prevalent strategy is through personality design \citep{shao2023character, li2023tailoring, park2023choicemates}.

-The development of chatbot's personality design has progressed significantly, from early rule-based systems such as ELIZA \citep{weizenbaum1966eliza}, which used predefined scripts to simulate human conversation, to modern methods involving large language models (LLMs).
-Initially, personality design was limited by rigid sets of rules and responses.
-However, as AI systems evolved, more flexible approaches emerged, such as end-to-end systems \cite{zhang2018personalizing}, which train the dialogue system to respond in a manner that aligns with a given persona.
-More recent developments center around using LLMs, which serve as the backbone of AI chatbots with customizable personalities.
-This includes characterizing LLM agents through demographic and persona-based dialogue, as well as using more dimensional approaches, such as the 70 bipolar adjectives proposed by \citet{goldberg1992development, serapiogarcía2023personalitytraitslargelanguage}, or converting personality scale items into open-ended questions \citep{ran2024capturing}, offering greater flexibility in adapting to various chatbot personality designs.
-In this study, we will focus on LLM-based chatbots and their personality design.
+The design of chatbot personalities has evolved significantly, evolving from early rule-based systems such as \textit{ELIZA} \citep{weizenbaum1966eliza}, which relied on predefined scripts to simulate human conversation, to contemporary approaches based on large language models (LLMs).
+The involvement of LLMs enables various methods of personality instantiation, such as characterizing agents through demographic and persona-based dialogue, as well as employing more fine-grained approaches.
+For instance, \citet{goldberg1992development}'s set of 70 bipolar adjectives, mapped to the Big Five personality domains \citep{serapiogarcía2023personalitytraitslargelanguage}, and their facets have been used to characterize chatbot behaviors.
+Similarly, researchers have transformed personality scale items into open-ended prompts to elicit personality-consistent responses from LLMs \citep{ran2024capturing}.